wttech/gradle-aem-multi/local-environment/README.md

   * http://author.example.com -> which is proxy to the author instance

 ## Configuration
 Most of the configuration steps are automated.
-However, there are three manual steps:
+However, there are three manual steps to make this setup fully operating:

 1. [Install docker](https://docs.docker.com/install/)
 2. Extend your `/etc/hosts` (`c:\Windows\System32\Drivers\etc\hosts` for Windows 10) with entries: